in-toto/attestation/ITE/6/README.md

 <p id="gdcalert6" ><span style="color: red; font-weight: bold">>>>>  GDC alert: undefined internal link (link text: "well-known types").
 Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert7">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>> </span></p>

-[well-known types](#well-known-types) cover the most common content hashes.
+[well-known types](#well-known-artifact-reference-types) cover the most common content hashes.
 All well-known types have a key in snake\_case (lower alphanumeric + underscore, starting with a letter) and a value encoded as a lowercase hex string.

     Custom types may be used to either define custom artifact IDs or custom semantics.
 For example, this may be used to support permalinks to an organization’s centralized version control system.
 Another example is to define “and” semantics, where all IDs must match.
 All custom-type keys **must** start with an underscore or be a _URI_ (thus containing a colon).
 The value can be any type, such as an array or object.
 The key is case sensitive.

-# Well-known artifact reference types {#well-known-types}
+# Well-known artifact reference types

 List of planned well-known types, which are all pure content hashes and all represented as lowercase hex strings.